mzabani/codd/README.md

 1. By using `no-txn` migrations, you're taking great risk with the possibility of a migration failing when deploying and leaving the Database in an intermediary state that is not compatible with the previously deployed application nor the to-be-deployed one.
 It is recommended that you avoid these at great costs and plan carefully when adding even one of them.
 2. _Codd_ will run blocks of consecutive `in-txn` migrations (that can run in transactions) in a single transaction.
 If there are blocks of `in-txn` migrations intertwined with `no-txn` migrations, each consecutive block runs either in a transaction or outside a transaction, accordingly.
 3. `COPY FROM STDIN` is supported but other forms of `COPY` or psql's meta command `\COPY` _are not_.

+## Schema equality checks

+*Codd*'s Database checksum process does not yet checksum every DB object or every DB object's attributes.
+For a more thorough (but a bit drafty) description of what is checksummed, see [SCHEMA-MAPPINGS.md](docs/SCHEMA-MAPPINGS.md).
+What follows is an incomplete list of what currently is checksummed:

+- Tables, columns, CHECK constraints, FKs, indexes and other constraints
+- Sequences (although attributes such as the sequence's owner-column and its RESTART value are not included)
+- Functions, operators and VIEWs
+- Triggers
+- Row Level Security
+- Roles, including their attributes such as `search_path`

+In contrast, an **incomplete** list of things that are **not currently checksummed:**

+- Partitioning
+- Collations
+- Extensions
+- Others

+Checksumming every possible object is a top priority of *codd*, so if something's missing or not behaving as intended, please file a bug report.

 ## Start using Codd in an existing Database